system76/docs/content/pop-recovery.md

 1. Your drive is encrypted.
 The Refresh install option may appear after decrypting the drive.
 A notice about decrypting the drive will be present above the install options.

 2. The Recovery version is out of date.
-See the [update instructions](#update-recovery-partition)
+See the [update instructions](#update-recovery-partition).

 ![Refresh Install Option](/images/pop-recovery/recovery-install-page-20.04.png)